 Citizenship can only be acquired by decent and not by being born on territory.
 Citizenship can be applied for and the decision to grant citizenship is issued by the Minister of Interior.
-In 2023, the Law[1] was amended and the requirements for applying for naturalisation have increased significantly.
+In 2023, the Law[1] was amended and the requirements for applying for naturalisation have been hardened significantly.

-Specifically, the requirements for applying for naturalisation under the Civil Registry Law, prior to the amendment are as follows:[2]
+Specifically, the requirements for applying for naturalisation under the Civil Registry Law, prior to the amendment were as follows:[2]

 A person who submits an application for naturalization may be naturalized, provided that they cumulatively meets the following requirements: